Ansfried the Elder, Count in Lotharingia: Records

-Some of the records which are used to describe Anfried's life might have been describing someone else name Ansfried, such as his nephew.
+Some of the records which are used to describe Anfried's life might have been describing someone else named Ansfried, such as his nephew.

 Not yet described as a count, a first mention might be in 928, in a grant made by Gilbert, Duke of Lotharingia, involving the church of Saint Servatius in Maastricht.
 Jongbloed suggested this was Ansfried the elder partly because another junior witness is named Arnold, and the names Arnold and Ansfried appear in later records together.

 In 939 a count named Ansfried is described by Widukind of Corvey as one of the leaders of the Lotharingian people.
-An Ansfried and an Arnold held the fortification of Chevremont near Liège after the Lotharingians lost the Battle of Andernach in 939.
+This Ansfried and another Lotharingian leader named Arnold held the fortification of Chevremont near Liège after the Lotharingians lost the Battle of Andernach in 939.
 They were talked down by their compatriot Count Immo and captured.
 Widukind wrote that Ansfried was partly convinced by an offer of alliance and marriage with the only daughter of Immo.
-Jongbloed has argued that this went ahead.
-However, Karsten points out that Widukind clearly wanted to give the impression that the offer was made in bad faith.
+Jongbloed has argued that this marriage went ahead.
+However, Karsten has argued that Widukind clearly wanted to give the impression that the offer was made in bad faith.
 After Ansfried and Arnold were captured, Widukind reports that Immo advised that Ansfried, being as "hard as iron", would need the harshest torments to question him.

 In 950, a count Ansfried "fidelis noster" (our faithful) was mentioned by Louis "d'Outremer", king of West Francia ("France").
 Louis had married Gerberga, also present, the former wife of his ally Duke Gilbert of Lotharingia who had died at Andernach.
-Because this count was a vassal of the western king, there are doubts about whether it could be Ansfried, whose homeland of Lotharingia was by this time back under control of the eastern kingdom ("Germany").
+Because this count was apparently a vassal of the western king, there are doubts about whether it could be Ansfried, whose homeland of Lotharingia was by this time back under control of the eastern kingdom ("Germany").
 However, Jongbloed (2009 p.
 32) argues that during this period the western kingdom was a defeated "quasi protectorate", and so being a double vassal would be possible.

-Soon after, in a charter of 7 Oct 950, a place called Cassallum, probably Kessel on the left bank of the Maas between Roermond and Venlo, is described as being "in pago Masalant in comitatu Ruodolfi" (in the country of Maasland, in the county of Rudolf), and "cuidam vassallo nostro Ansfrid" (a certain vassal of our Ansfried) is the beneficiary of the rights to have a market and mint there.
+Soon after, in a charter of 7 Oct 950, a place called Cassallum, probably Kessel on the left bank of the Maas between Roermond and Venlo, is described as being "in pago Masalant in comitatu Ruodolfi" (in the country of Maasland, in the county of Rudolf), and "cuidam vassallo nostro Ansfrid" (a certain vassal of ours Ansfried) was the beneficiary of the rights to have a market and mint there.